Agua de Tuna (Prickly Pear Agua Fresca)

 WHAT IS PRICKLY PEAR FRUIT?

-Prickly pear is the fruit that grows on a type of cactus belonging to the Opuntia genus, known for its vibrant, paddle-shaped stems covered in spines.
-Its colorful, pear-shaped sweet fruits are edible.
+A tuna prickly pear is the fruit that grows on a type of cactus belonging to the Opuntia genus, known for its paddle-shaped stems covered in spines.
+Both its paddles and colorful oval fruits are edible.
 Once peeled, the fruits are perfect to make jams, candies, and cocktails.
-They also make the most refreshing agua de tuna (prickly pear drink!).
+Mexican tuna fruit also makes the most refreshing agua de tuna (prickly pear drink!).

 agua de tuna